Common names: Nitre Bush, Salty Grapes, Dillon Bush

-Habitat: Toward the coast, low lying, saline, clay pans, overgrazed mallee
+Habitat: Coast, low lying, saline, clay pans, overgrazed mallee

 Flowering Time: Spring